phac-nml/snvphyl-galaxy/docs/user/usage.md

 Once Galaxy is started, please login (**User > Login**) with the credentials `admin@galaxy.org` and `admin`.

+**Note: By default, Docker will not persist any data after it is shutdown.
+To permanently save information run through SNVPhyl/Galaxy with Docker, please see the [SNVPhyl Docker] guide.**

 # Input Data

 SNVPhyl takes as input a set of sequence reads, a reference genome, as well as an optional masking/invalid positions file to exclude particular regions on the reference genome.
 A very basic dataset can be found at [test-data.tar.gz][].